-Spanish Holocaust-themed carnival parade sparks outcry | DW | 26.02.2020
+Spanish Holocaust-themed Carnival parade sparks outcry | DW | 26.02.2020

 The Israeli flag featured prominently in the parade

-The display, which featured a parade float designed like a gas chamber, was the second Holocaust-themed carnival parade.
-This week, aBelgian town hosted a paradefeaturing floats with anti-Semitic caricatures showing Jews with hooked noses, obsessed with money and dressed up like insects.
+The display, which featured a parade float designed like a gas chamber, was the second Holocaust-themed Carnival parade.
+This week, aBelgian town hosted a paradefeaturing floats with anti-Semitic caricatures showing "Jews" with hooked noses and gold bars.
+Some participants dressed up like insects clad in fake Orthodox Jewish garb, with other attendees sporting costumes intended to resemble Nazi uniforms.

 Read more: UNESCO removes Belgian carnival from heritage list due to anti-Semitic float